1. Blog

 2. Find a tone that exudes confidence and competence, but never arrogance.

 Nobody likes people who are arrogant, superior or egotistical.
-Yet you DO have to blow your own horn in a cover letter, portraying yourself in the best light possible.
+Yet you do have to blow your own horn in a cover letter, portraying yourself in the best light possible.

 It’s a fine line you need to walk to find the right tone for your cover letter.
 Yes, you’re great, but you don’t have an oversized ego and don’t consider yourself better than everyone else.

-You have to embrace an oxymoron called “humble boasting.”
+This cover letter tip requires you to embrace an oxymoron called “humble boasting.”
 You want to lay out the qualifications that will make the recipient of the letter think you are, in fact, better than other candidates.
 Yet you don’t want to write like you’re God’s gift to this profession and the company would be crazy not to hire you.

 3. On the other hand, don’t make the mistake of being too humble.